64nYm3d3/CheatSheet/Networks/Technical/Internetworking Models.md

 **Session**

 Keeps diferent applications data separate; *Dialog control.* This layer is responsible for setting up, managing, and dismatling sessions between presentation layer entities, and keeping user data separate.
 Dialog control between devices also occurs at this layer.
-Communications is coordinated and organized via 3 different modes:
+Communications are coordinated and organized via 3 different modes:
   - **Simplex** (One way communication, like when I try to flirt)
   - **Half-Duplex**  (Two way communication, but only one can communicate at a time, like a debate)
   - **Full Duplex** (Two way simultanous communication, kind of like an argument)